Portland Fire Station No. 7: History

 Fire Station No. 7 is associated with Lee Gray Holden (1865–1943), a nationally renowned designer of firehouses.
 Built in 1927, the station was intended to serve as a state-of-the-art facility to house the fire department's headquarters on Portland's East Side.
 It originally housed the headquarters' administrative and service functions, and was used as the service center for East Side fire vehicles.
 The building was the largest and last of the 24 firehouses designed by Holden, who served as battalion chief for the southeast sector of the city.
 It followed a semi-standardised layout that he had devised for his firehouses, with dormitories above the first-floor working space.
 Eleven of his firehouses still stand, of which No. 7 is the largest.
 In 1943, Holden died of a stroke while visiting the building.

 The fire department continued to use the building for many years after Holden's death.
 It was expanded in the 1970s, and was used as a repair center and garage for the entire department until it was sold off in the 1980s.
 It was subsequently used as an automotive garage, before being abandoned in the late 2000s.
 Much of the interior is still intact; surviving features include the original partitioning walls and booths resembling telephone boxes which enclose the firemen's poles.
 The scoreboard and other fixtures of the handball court are also still in place.

-In 2009, Portland developer Venerable Development and partners acquired the property with a plan to renovate it and turn it into modern offices and retail space.
+In 2009, Portland developer Venerable Properties and partners acquired the property with a plan to renovate it and turn it into modern offices and retail space.
 The project incorporated both the original masonry building and the 1960s garage next door.
 The work, which took place between August 2009 and March 2010 at a cost of $3.8 million, restored the masonry building's exterior appearance to its historical condition and preserved the surviving interior fittings.
 The non-historical south-facing roll-up garage doors have been replaced with historically-accurate carriage doors, based on period photographs.
 The building is now used by small office and retail businesses.

 The adjoining garage extension, which is not part of the protected historic property, has undergone more drastic changes in the course of its redevelopment for use as the headquarters of Bremik Construction.
 The original plywood facade has been replaced with a new masonry and storefront system, while its interior tongue-and-groove fir siding has been restored, and an expanded mezzanine has been constructed.